Updated for 2009

 The minimum soil temperature for okra seed germination is about 60° F., but the optimum germination temperature is 95° F. The temperature really makes a difference: at soil temperatures of about 60°, germination takes 27 days, whereas at about 75°, germination may take only 13 days, and in ideal conditions perhaps a week.
 Obviously, heat mats (electric "heating pads" for use under seedling trays) are a much-wanted tool here.

-Okra is another of those plants that really, really doesn't want its root system joggled about, so it's probably best to start seed in a peat pot or, as with melons, in peat pellets.
-Start seed about 4 to 5 weeks before the expected transplant date.
+Okra is another of those plants that really, really doesn’t want its root system joggled about, so it’s almost mandatory to start seedlings in a peat or cow pot.
 For best germination, soak the seeds overnight, then plant only the swollen ones.

 The Bed

-Okra is shallow-rooted and will not tolerate wet or poorly drained soils, preferring light-textured, free-draining soils, though it can be grown on almost any soil with good drainage.
-All sources agree that okra needs particularly high potash content in the soil--so adding some is almost a necessity--but doesn't want high nitrogen content (or you will get too much vegetative growth and the expense of the wanted pods).
+Okra is shallow-rooted and will not tolerate wet or poorly drained soils.
+Though it can be grown on almost any soil with good drainage, it prefers light-textured soils.
+All sources agree that okra needs particularly high potash content in the soil—so adding some is almost a necessity—but it doesn’t want high nitrogen content (or you will get too much vegetative growth and the expense of the wanted pods).
 The optimum pH range for okra is 6.2 to 6.5.
 Rather obviously, the bed requires a full-sun location.

 Transplanting Out